-Sean Spicer cites Atlanta terror attack that never happened
+Sean Spicer meant Orlando, not Atlanta terror attack, official says

-(CNN)Another high-profile Trump administration official has made statements about a terror attack that never occurred.

-This time, it's Press Secretary Sean Spicer.
 Three times in one week, Spicer alluded to a terror attack in Atlanta by someone from overseas.

-But the last high-profile terror attack in Atlanta was the Centennial Olympic Park bombing, 21 years ago.
+The last high-profile terror attack in Atlanta was the Centennial Olympic Park bombing, 21 years ago.
 And that bombing was carried out by Eric Robert Rudolph, a radical right-wing terrorist from Florida -- not a foreign-inspired terrorist.

 So what exactly did Spicer say about Atlanta?

-Note: Editor's Note: This story has been updated to include Spicer's explanation.